North004/North004.github.io/_posts/2024-10-16-aes-in-rust.md

 ---

 ## Intro
-AES ( advanced encryption standard ) also known as Rijndael is a specification for the encryption of electronic data established by the US National institute of standards and technology NIST in 2001.
+AES (advanced encryption standard) also known as Rijndael is a specification for the encryption of electronic data established by the US National institute of standards and technology NIST in 2001.
-AES is a block cipher with a block size of 128 bits that supports 3 key sizes of length 128, 192 and 256 bits.
+AES is a block cipher with a block size of 128 bits that supports 3 key sizes of length 128,192 and 256 bits.
-AES is being used by most militaries around the world and for most encryption needs including ssh.
+AES is used everywhere in information technology from SSH to HTTPS

 ## Project Goal
-In this tutorial we will be implementing 128 Bit AES
+In this tutorial we will be implementing 128 bit Aes encryption
-> Do not use any unaudited encryption in production for a secure and tested alternative use [Aes-Gcm](https://crates.io/crates/aes-gcm)
+> Do not use any untested encryption in production for a secure and tested alternative use [Aes-Gcm](https://crates.io/crates/aes-gcm)
 {: .prompt-danger }

 ## Overview